The History

 The team ready for the exploration trip.

-to South Pole with his Samoyeds.
+Ronald Amundsen on the way to South Pole with his Samoyeds.

-Daisy's third puppies
+Daisy's third litter.

 (from “Heart of Antartic" by Sir.
 E. Schackleton published by Heineman)